PGI Part 215 - CONTRACTING BY NEGOTIATION

 (b) Exceptions to certified cost or pricing data requirements.
 Even if an exception to certified cost or pricing data applies, the contracting officer is still required to determine price reasonableness.
 In order to make this determination, the contracting officer may require data other than certified cost or pricing data, including data related to prices and cost data that would otherwise be defined as certified cost or pricing data if certified.

-(c)(3) Commercial items.
-See the Department of Defense Guidebook for Acquiring Commercial Items, Part B: Pricing Commercial Items , for detailed guidance about techniques and approaches to pricing commercial products and services.
+(c)(3) Commercial products or commercial services .
+See the Department of Defense Guidebook for Acquiring Commercial Items, Part B: Pricing Commercial Items , for detailed guidance about techniques and approaches to pricing commercial products and commercial services.

 (A) Exceptional case TINA waiver.